 Key audit matter description The company issued lifetime mortgage loans, which included terms that entitled the company to a share of the capital appreciation of the property collateral, on which the mortgage loans are secured.
 The company's share of appreciation is determined in accordance with a formula agreed at the time of the origination of the mortgage loans, including the 'loan-to-value' ratio on the principal amount borrowed.
 The company is entitled to the share of appreciation in the event of a sale of the property or the death of the borrower.
 Due to these terms, the mortgage loans failed the 'solely payment of principal and interest' test under IFRS 9 'Financial Instruments', and accordingly have been recognised at fair value through profit or loss.
 The valuation model involves management judgement in determining the fair valuation methodologies.
 It involves the estimate of future HPI ('House Price Index') growth using Lloyds Banking Group's own economic growth assumptions, together with an estimated dilapidation rate which has been determined based upon the actual impact to date of previous redemption activity.
-The fair value calculation also factors in mortality rates which are based on an analysis of the average age of borrowers in the portfolio.
+The fair value calculation also factors in mortality rates which are based on an analysis of the average age of borrowers in the portfolio, derived from industry wide metrics.
 The model also includes an estimation of future cash flows discounted at an appropriate market rate for a regular standard variable mortgage product.
 As explained in note 1(e)(ii), the fair valuation model also factors in the probabilities of the legal outcomes to calculate a litigation adjustment to the fair value of the financial assets.
-Due to the complexity involved in the valuation process, we consider that the above judgements and estimates carry a risk of management bias and therefore give rise to a potential risk of fraud.
-As of 31 December 2021, the company has recognised the fair value of financial assets held at fair value through profit or loss amounting to ± 12.0 million (2020: ± 12.9 million).
-Refer to notes 1(d)(i), 1(e)(i) and (ii), 8 and 13(e) in the financial statements.
-How the scope of our audit responded to the key audit matter We obtained an understanding of the valuation process and identified relevant controls.
-We involved internal valuation specialists, who performed an independent recalculation of the valuation model at the year end.
-As part of this we assessed the reasonableness of the HPI growth rates and dilapidation rates and the use of alternate age and corresponding mortality assumptions by reference to Office for National Statistics ("ONS") mortality tables.
-For the discount rates, we checked whether the standard variable rates are consistent with the UK market average.
-We have also performed sensitivity analysis on the underlying assumptions.
+Due to the complexity involved in the valuation process, we consider that the above key judgements and estimates carry a risk of management bias and therefore give rise to a potential risk of fraud.
+As of 31 December 2022, the company has recognised the fair value of financial assets held at fair value through profit or loss of £87.5 million (2021: £100.4 million).
+Refer to notes $1(d)(i)$, $1(e)(i)$ and (ii), 8 and $13(d)$ in the financial statements.
+How the scope of our audit responded to the key audit matter We obtained an understanding and tested the relevant controls over the company's valuation process. key addit matter We performed the following substantive audit procedures over valuation of financial assets: involved valuation specialists, who performed an independent recalculation of the fair value of financial assets at the year end; challenged and assessed the reasonableness of the future HPI growth rates, discount rates and mortality rates through comparison to independent market data;